Contrast (vision): RMS contrast

 where intensities $I_{ij}$ are the $i$-th $j$-th element of the two-dimensional image of size $M$ by $N$. $\bar{I}$ is the average intensity of all pixel values in the image.
 The image $I$ is assumed to have its pixel intensities normalized in the range $[0,1]$.
+This is equivalent to dividing the standard deviation of pixel intensities by the mean (with or without normalizing).

 Haziness contrast

-Alternative contrast measurement metrics, such as the haziness metric, have been developed to quantify contrast (or lack of contrast) with more intuitive notions of contrast: ability to differenciate different regions of the image.
+Alternative contrast measurement metrics, such as the haziness metric, have been developed to quantify contrast (or lack of contrast) with more intuitive notions of contrast: ability to differentiate different regions of the image.

 Contrast sensitivity

 Contrast sensitivity is a measure of the ability to discern different luminances in a static image.
 It varies with age, increasing to a maximum around 20 years at spatial frequencies of about 2–5 cpd; aging then progressively attenuates contrast sensitivity beyond this peak.
 Factors such as cataracts and diabetic retinopathy also reduce contrast sensitivity.
 In the sweep grating figure below, at an ordinary viewing distance, the bars in the middle appear to be the longest due to their optimal spatial frequency.
 However, at a far viewing distance, the longest visible bars shift to what were originally the wide bars, now matching the spatial frequency of the middle bars at reading distance.

 In this image of a "sweep grating", the contrast amplitude depends only on the vertical coordinate, and the spatial frequency depends only on the horizontal coordinate.
 For medium frequency, less contrast is needed than for high or low frequency to detect the bars.